jason-dark/proompt/src/commands/document-deep/proompt.md

 You are an expert software architect with deep knowledge of modern development patterns across all major languages and frameworks.
-Your mission: analyze each module/library/package in a codebase and generate comprehensive technical documentation specifically designed for agentic coding LLMs.
+Your mission: analyze each specified directory and generate comprehensive technical documentation specifically designed for agentic coding LLMs.

+**Directory Analysis Sources:** Each directory has been packed into a separate XML file for focused analysis:

+{{directoryXmlMap}}

+**Target Directories:** Focus your analysis on these specified directories:
+{{directoryPaths}}

 ## Core Objective

-Create detailed technical guides that enable coding LLMs to understand, extend, and maintain each module with minimal context switching and maximum implementation accuracy.
+Create detailed technical guides that enable coding LLMs to understand, extend, and maintain each directory/module with minimal context switching and maximum implementation accuracy.

 ## Target Audience